GiannisPettas/go-reloaded/docs/golden_tests.md

 ## T4 — Broken or Incomplete Command

 **Description:**
-Validates the FSM’s ability to handle malformed or incomplete commands.
+Validates the FSM's ability to handle malformed or incomplete commands.
 If a command is missing its closing parenthesis or contains a punctuation error (like a period instead of a comma),
 the FSM should **ignore the faulty marker** and continue processing normally without breaking the text structure.